 Closed: End of the year and New Year’s holidays

-Just like ramen, depending on the person’s preference each soup curry shop has their own flavor.
+Just like ramen, depending on the person’s preference each Sapporo soup curry shop has their own flavor.
 It’s not about good or bad, but about the difference in flavor.
 The shops we recommended here are all based on the writer’s preference.
-With many shops, see which one matches your preference.
+With so many soup curry shops, try a few and find which one matches your preference.

 *All prices in the article include tax